codetojoy/easter_eggs_for_git/egg_11_remote.md

 #### Scenario

-* Happy path for a remote branch.
+* Happy path for a remote branch: multiple changes and an easy case for merging.
 * Reference [here](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes)

 #### Tools